New York, NY

 - You're passionate about learning new things and want to make it easier for others to do the same

-We're excited to invite you to be part of the Pathgather family!
-We're dedicated to making your career here a challenging, rewarding experience and can guarantee that you're going to learn a lot.
-We also know that startups can be hard work which is why we're committed to providing a balance - we work from home every Wednesday, and spend Fridays learning new things and having fun together (you can read about the "Startup Training Program" and "Smashgather" on our blog).
+We’ve got an incredible team of innovators and doers, dedicated to making a big impact on the way employees develop within their careers - and we practice what we preach.
+Your career here will be a challenging, rewarding experience where you’ll learn a lot.
+We also know that startups can be hard work, which is why we're committed to providing balance - we work from home every Wednesday and spend Friday afternoons learning new things and having fun together.